JSALT2024/demo/backend/README.md

 You can verify that all models can be executed by running this command, which also causes models downloaded from huggingface to actually get downloaded.

+> **Note:** Huggingface models are downloaded into `~/.cache/huggingface`.
+If you don't have the necessary disk quota in your home folder, you can turn this folder into a symlink to a place where you do have the quota.
+This is important for the LLaMa model which has several gigabytes.
+You can do the same for the `checkpoints` folder in this `backend` folder.

 ```bash
 make test-all-models
 ```